Snacks and other food items banned in the US

 However, the Scottish government is hopeful that the ban will be overturned one day, and Americans will be able to legally partake in the country's delicacy.

-One of the world's largest caviar producer and America's only legal beluga sturgeon breeder, Sturgeon AquaFarms has a special agreement with the government in which it donates fertiziled beluga eggs in hopes of increasing the species in the wild.
+Sturgeon AquaFarms, one of the world's largest caviar producers and America's only legal beluga sturgeon breeder, has a special agreement with the government in which it donates fertilized beluga eggs in hopes of increasing the species in the wild.

 Several states, including Massachusetts, began banning the drink at a state level in 2010, while the FDA pushed back against the sell of alcoholic beverages that contain caffeine.
 Ultimately, Four Loko voluntarily stopped including caffeine in the potent drink, and the non-caffeinated version is still on shelves across the country.